 62. Make a yarn God’s eye

 A God’s eye is a really simple craft kids can make from yarn and popsicle sticks.
 If you need an explainer, check out this guide.

 Instead of having lunch at the table like usual, make it a picnic instead.
 Spread a blanket in the living room, on the back porch or in the yard and eat up!

 My daughter has taught our dogs several tricks, including how to raise their paw when they want a treat.
 If you’ve got some smart doggos at home, you and the kids can teach them a few tricks with a little help from YouTube.

 65. Play hangman or tic tac toe

-Hangman and tic tac toe are some of the easiest games to play at home with kids.
+Hangman and tic tac toe are some of the easiest games to play when looking for things to do with kids at home.
 Grab a pencil and paper and you’re all set!